What OEMs can learn from Tesla’s Aftersales approach – and what is the company’s Achilles’ heel

 Adapting to legislative constraints

 Tesla chose a high-risk, high-reward strategy with respect to the various legislative and regulatory constraints it faces in different markets.
 This strategy allows the company to make very quick progress with nascent technologies, such as autonomous driving systems.
 Assessing the risks of potential legislation in areas like autonomous driving and data privacy has been cornerstone to Tesla's success so far.
 However, it necessarily exposes Tesla to significant liability risks.
 In many cases Tesla will set the standard by being the first.
 But what happens if legislation demands a different approach later on?
-As an example, Tesla currently faces minimal legislative coverage with the way it locks in customers to its systems and services.
+As an example, Tesla currently faces minimal legislative coverage in the way it locks in customers to its systems and services.
 As the discussion around the “right to repair” demonstrated vividly, future legislation in markets, such as the EU, could open up competition and undermine the “closed ecosystem” strategy.
 If Tesla continues in this potentially risky manner but plans sufficient mitigation for future legislation, then it should be able to enjoy continued success.

 Embracing a start-up mentality